 Rapid and pervasive development in minimally and non-invasive surgical technologies.

-Asymmetric information and high risk / high-return scenario in the short run leads to less financing from traditional sources of funding.
+Asymmetric information and a high risk / high-return scenario in the short run lead to less financing from traditional sources of funding.

 Stricter regulations by government bodies like FDA due to safety risks posed by this technology lead to higher costs to introduce nanomedicine products in the market.